PedroGaletti/golang/README.md

 - [Loops](https://github.com/PedroGaletti/golang/tree/main/loops/main.go) - How to use the loops in Golang
 - [Maps](https://github.com/PedroGaletti/golang/tree/main/maps/main.go) - How I can work with the maps in Golang
 - [Maths](https://github.com/PedroGaletti/golang/tree/main/maths/main.go) - To study what I can do with the math lib of Golang
+- [Mutex](https://github.com/PedroGaletti/golang/tree/main/mutex/main.go) - To study what I can do Mutex and Lock in Golang
 - [Pointers](https://github.com/PedroGaletti/golang/tree/main/pointers/main.go) - How manage pointers and vars in Golang
 - [Runes](https://github.com/PedroGaletti/golang/tree/main/runes/main.go) - Learn this specific datatype (rune) in Golang
 - [Slices](https://github.com/PedroGaletti/golang/tree/main/slices/main.go) - How I can use the slices in Golang